lsst/rtn-106/index.rst

 Any extragalactic field (i.e., high Galactic latitude) should yield several SN candidates.

-ANTARES already has filters that can identify SN candidates.
+ANTARES already has filters that can identify SN candidates, but the one submitted for automatic reduction should be well offset from its host.

 GOATS/AEON could schedule follow-up spectra for several candidates, and it's likely at least one could be classified (e.g., Type I, II, and sub-type).

-In the SN field, classifications are regularly shared by time-domain surveys, and reported to the `Transient Name Server <https://www.wis-tns.org/>`_ to obtain an IAU designation.
+In the SN field, classifications are regularly shared by time-domain surveys, and reported to the `Transient Name Server <https://www.wis-tns.org/>`_ (TNS) to obtain an IAU designation.

 Variable star